 - You must ensure that the baby is well-hydrated during the first few days after birth so that excess bilirubin is flushed out.

 - You must observe the baby’s skin colour and other symptoms of jaundice so that the baby is treated on time.

 When Should You Call the Doctor?

-If you find some of the signs and symptoms of jaundice, it is advisable to call the doctor.
+If you find some of the signs and symptoms of jaundice, it is advisable to consult the doctor.
 Call your doctor in the following scenarios:

-- The baby seems finds difficult to awaken
+- The baby finds it difficult to awaken.

-Although newborn jaundice is not harmful, for some babies it gets severe.
-High levels of bilirubin affects the brain, so it is advisable to observe the baby, diagnose and treat promptly to ensure that it does not cause permanent damages.
-The pointers in this article will help parents understand everything about neonatal jaundice and act accordingly, if required.
+Although newborn jaundice is not harmful, for some babies, it gets severe.
+High levels of bilirubin affect the brain, so it is advisable to observe the baby, diagnose and treat promptly to ensure that it does not cause permanent damages.
+The pointers in this article will help parents understand everything about neonatal jaundice and act accordingly if required.